Best Free Pomodoro Timer Tools Online (Browser-Based)

 If you’re starting out with Pomodoro for the first time, start with the simplest tool that will actually run.
 A fancy timer you abandon after a week is worse than a plain one you use daily.

 If you’ve been using the technique for a while and want to track progress over time, choose a tool that stores session history.
-That feedback loop — seeing your streak, your total focus time, your session count — is a meaningful reinforcement mechanism.
+That feedback loop matters: seeing your streak, your total focus time, and your session count can reinforce the habit.

 If you work with a team and want to synchronize focus blocks, a collaborative tool like Cuckoo adds genuine value.